-Regional Emergency Operations Centre (REOC): A single operations centre established in a suitable location to manage the larger aspects of the emergency and is manned jointly by a level of government and where incident assigned resources may be checked in.
-The locations are: Incident Command Post-Resources Unit, Base, Camp, Staging Area, Helibase, or Division/Group Supervisors (for direct line assignments.)
+Regional Emergency Operations Centre (REOC): A single operations centre established in a suitable location to manage the larger aspects of the emergency and is manned jointly by a level of government and industry staff.

+Reporting Location: Any one of six facilities/locations where incident assigned resources may be checked in.
+The locations are: Incident Command Post-Resources Unit, Base, Camp, Staging Area, Helibase, or Division/Group Supervisors (for direct line assignments.) the Communications, Medical, and Food Units.
 Check-in for each specific resource occurs at one location only.

 Resource Status: Describes the current operational status of response resources.
 ICS recognizes three definitions - available, assigned and out-of-service.
-Oil spill resource tracking also recognizes an en-route
+Oil spill resource tracking also recognizes an en-route status.